nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The usage scenario and how the add staff mechanism behaves is described as following.

 Step 1.
 The user launches the application, and uses the `addStaff` command as described in the UserGuide.
-The `AddressBookParser` calls the `AddStaffCommandParser`, which parses user arguments to create an `AddStaffCommand`.
+The `HrProParser` calls the `AddStaffCommandParser`, which parses user arguments to create an `AddStaffCommand`.
 The `AddStaffCommandParser`, which is a class that extends the `Parser` interface, parses user inputs and creates two objects, a `ProjectName` object, and a `Staff` object.